 The MS in Global Technology and Development program (GTD) offers students a global program that encompasses social, economic and political development, while highlighting the variables of technology and innovation in these development processes, and how issues of unequal development and injustice can be addressed.
+The Applied International Development Concentration allows students to concentrate, as well, on a specific sector to gain skills and knowledge that can be directly applied.

 One of the central concerns addressed in the program is the global disparity in wealth and access to resources and basic needs, both between and within countries.
-Students are encouraged to pursue questions of their own that engage them in social science research on issues related to technology and human socioeconomic and political development within nations, regions and around the globe.
+Students are encouraged to pursue questions of their own that engage them in practical sectoral solutions related to technology and human socioeconomic and political development within nations, regions and around the globe.